CHEO-EHIL/pysdg-releases/README.md

 ### Installation

 You can install the package by using the appropriate release wheel file available in this repository.
 First, set up the virtual environment as detailed in the documentation.

+> <span style="color:#f0ad4e;"><strong>Note:</strong> To ensure the wheel file installs correctly, please use <strong>Python 3.10.14</strong> and <strong>pip 24.0</strong>.
+Other versions may not be compatible.</span>

-After downloading the wheel file, you can install it using pip.
-For example, to install latest release of `pysdg`, run:
+After downloading the wheel file from [the releases page](https://github.com/CHEO-EHIL/pysdg-releases/tree/main/releases), you can install it using pip.

+For example, to install the latest release of `pysdg`, run:

 ```bash
 pip install pysdg-latest-py3-none-any.whl